CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 ```

 Should see all zeros.

-Recompiled CMAQ using -march=native compiler option for gcc compiler, but am still seeing differences in answers.
+Recompiled CMAQ using -march=native compiler option for gcc compiler, but still see differences in answers.
-The answers are the same, or the differences are all zeros if the domain decomposition  is the same NPCOL, here, NPCOL differs (10 vs 16)
+The answers are the same, or the differences are all zeros if the domain decomposition uses the same NPCOL, here, NPCOL differs (10 vs 16)

-This behavior is different from what I observed with removing the -march=native compiler option for gcc on the AMD Cyclecloud HBV3 processor.
+This behavior is different from what was observed with removing the -march=native compiler option for gcc on the AMD Cyclecloud HBV3 processor.
-On cycle cloud, when I recompiled with -march=native removed, then the answers matched if NPCOL was different.
+On cycle cloud, if CMAQ is compiled with -march=native removed from the compiler options, then the answers match if NPCOL differs.